MassDEP's Climate Work

 Surface Water Quality Monitoring and Assessment

-MassDEP’s Watershed Planning Program’s Division of Watershed Management is responsible for evaluating the health of Massachusetts’ surface waters in accordance with the federal Clean Water Act.
-Program staff and citizen volunteers sample and analyze surface waters throughout the state and these data are used to prepare detailed reports on water quality, and restoration plans for water bodies that are impaired.
-Understanding the current condition of our waters, as well as historic water quality trends, helps to develop science based plans under different climate conditions and ensures healthy watersheds in the future.
+MassDEP's Watershed Planning Program in the Division of Watershed Management is responsible for evaluating the health status of Massachusetts' surface waters in accordance with the federal Clean Water Act and the Massachusetts Surface Water Quality Standards.
+Program staff and citizen volunteers collect data from surface waters throughout the state and these data are used to prepare detailed reports on water quality to determine if surface waters are healthy (meeting water quality standards) or impaired (not meeting water quality standards).
+Restoration plans are developed for water bodies that are impaired.
+Understanding the current condition of our waters, as well as historic water quality trends, helps to develop science-based plans under different climate conditions and ensures healthy watersheds in the future.

 Greenhouse Gas Tracking / Inventory

-MassDEP maintains an inventory of Greenhouse Gas (GHG) emissions in Massachusetts in accordance with the state’s Global Warming Solutions Act.
-This work is an important part of quantifying progress in reducing GHG emissions in the Commonwealth, and informing policy tools to meet our Climate goals.
-Facility reporting of greenhouse gas emissions provides data that helps Massachusetts develop emission reduction targets and plans, and measure progress toward its Climate Action goals.
+MassDEP maintains an inventory of Greenhouse Gas (GHG) emissions in Massachusetts in accordance with the state's Global Warming Solutions Act.
+This work is an important part of quantifying progress in reducing GHG emissions in the Commonwealth and informing policy tools to meet our Climate goals.
+Facility reporting of greenhouse gas emissions under MassDEP's GHG reporting regulations (310 CMR 7.71 and 7.75) provides data that helps inform emission reduction targets and plans, and measure progress toward its Climate Action goals.

-Massachusetts Annual Greenhous Gas Emissions Inventory: 1990 - 2016
+Chart: Massachusetts Annual Greenhous Gas Emissions Inventory: 1990 - 2020

 Vulnerability of Waste Sites

-Increased flooding and storm damage from weather events strengthened by Climate Change pose a potential threat to conditions at hazardous waste sites where the cleanup is ongoing or where, after the cleanup, residual levels of oil or other hazardous materials remain on site (e.g., under a barrier).
-An assessment of sites done by MassDEP and students from Boston University estimated up to 20% of sites undergoing cleanup and up to 12% of sites with long-term systems in place to address pollution are at risk of flooding or storm damage that could worsen environmental conditions.
-MassDEP is incorporating the evaluation and mitigation of potential Climate Change vulnerabilities at waste sites into the Massachusetts Contingency Plan, the regulations that govern the assessment and cleanup of hazardous waste sites in the Commonwealth.
+Increased flooding and storm damage from weather events strengthened by climate change pose a potential threat to conditions at hazardous waste sites where the cleanup is ongoing or where, after the cleanup, residual levels of oil or other hazardous materials remain on site (e.g., under a barrier).
+MassDEP is incorporating the evaluation and mitigation of potential climate change vulnerabilities at waste sites through consideration of reasonably foreseeable site conditions into the Massachusetts Contingency Plan (310 CMR 40.0000), the regulations that govern the assessment and cleanup of hazardous waste sites in the Commonwealth.

 Collaborating with other states to reduce greenhouse gas emissions

 Climatic changes are driven at a global scale, and Massachusetts is responding not only at the state level, but in collaboration with other states on a regional scale.
-By working together to reduce greenhouse gas emissions programmatic efficiencies have been adopted, and the scale of potential reductions are amplified, with benefits created locally that will ultimately be seen on a regional, national and global scale.
+By working together to reduce greenhouse gas emissions, programmatic efficiencies have been achieved, and the scale of potential reductions are amplified, with benefits created locally that will ultimately be seen on a regional, national and global scale.

 Regional Greenhouse Gas Initiative

 The Regional Greenhouse Gas Initiative (RGGI) is the first mandatory market-based program in the United States to reduce greenhouse gas emissions.
-RGGI is a cooperative effort among northeaster and mid-Atlantic states to cap and reduce CO2 emissions from large fossil-fueled power plants.
-The regional initiative has been successful in reducing GHG in the participating states, reducing CO2 emissions from the power sector by more than 50% by 2018.
-Since 2008, RGGI has provided $500M for investment in strategic energy programs in Massachusetts, with the largest share (>85%) going to energy efficiency projects.
+RGGI is a cooperative effort among northeastern and mid-Atlantic states to cap and reduce CO2 emissions from large fossil-fueled power plants.
+The regional initiative has been successful in reducing GHG in the participating states.
+The program is currently in its third program review.

 Brockton Water Treatment Facility